-Kyriacos Riris has served as a Director since March 2015 and as a member of our Nominating Committee since May 2015.
 Commencing in 1998, Mr. Riris served in a series of positions in PricewaterhouseCoopers (PwC), Greece, including Senior Partner, Managing Partner of the Audit and the Advisory/Consulting Lines of Service.
 From 2009 to 2014, Mr. Riris served as Chairman of the Board of Directors of PricewaterhouseCoopers (PwC), Greece.
 Prior to its merger with PwC, Mr. Riris was employed at Grant Thornton, Greece, where in 1984 he became a Partner.
 From 1976 to 1982, Mr. Riris was employed at Arthur Young, Greece.
 Since November 2018, Mr. Riris has served as Chairman of Titan Cement International S.A., a Belgian corporation.

 Mr. Riris holds a degree from Birmingham Polytechnic (presently Birmingham City University) and completed his professional qualifications with the Association of Certified Chartered Accountants (ACCA) in the UK in 1975, becoming a Fellow of the Association of Certified Accountants in 1985.

-Apostolos Kontoyannis has served as a Director and as the Chairperson of our Compensation Committee and a member of our Audit Committee since March 2005.
+Apostolos Kontoyannis is a Director, the Chairperson of the Compensation Committee and a member of the Audit Committee of Diana Shipping Inc., positions he has held since March 2005.
 Since March 2021, Mr. Kontoyannis also serves as the Chairperson of the Sustainability Committee of the Company.

 Mr. Kontoyannis has over 40 years of experience in shipping finance and currently serves as financial consultant to various shipping companies.
 He was employed by Chase Manhattan Bank N.A. in Frankfurt (Corporate Bank), London (Head of Shipping Finance South Western European Region) and Piraeus (Manager, Ship Finance Group) from 1975 to 1987.

 Mr. Kontoyannis holds a bachelor's degree in Finance and Marketing and a master's degree in Business Administration and Finance from Boston University.

-Konstantinos Fotiadis has served as a Director since 2017.
-Mr. Fotiadis served as an independent Director and as the Chairman of the Audit Committee of Performance Shipping Inc. from the completion of Performance Shipping Inc.'s private offering until February 8, 2011.
-From 1990 until 1994 Mr. Fotiadis served as the President and Managing Director of Reckitt & Colman (Greece), part of the British multinational Reckitt & Colman plc, manufacturers of household, cosmetics and health care products.
-From 1981 until its acquisition in 1989 by Reckitt & Colman plc, Mr. Fotiadis was a General Manager at Dr. Michalis S.A., a Greek company manufacturing and marketing cosmetics and health care products.
-From 1978 until 1981 Mr. Fotiadis held positions with Esso Chemicals Ltd. and Avrassoglou S.A.
+Konstantinos Fotiadis has served as a Director of Diana Shipping Inc. since 2017.
+Mr. Fotiadis served as an independent Director and as the Chairman of the Audit Committee of Performance Shipping Inc. from the completion of Performance Shipping Inc.'s private offering until February 2011.
+From 1990 until 1994, Mr. Fotiadis served as the President and Managing Director of Reckitt & Colman (Greece), part of the British multinational Reckitt & Colman plc, manufacturers of household, cosmetics and health care products.
+From 1981 until its acquisition in 1989 by Reckitt & Colman plc, Mr. Fotiadis was a General

+Manager at Dr. Michalis S.A., a Greek company manufacturing and marketing cosmetics and health care products.
+From 1978 until 1981, Mr. Fotiadis held positions with Esso Chemicals Ltd. and Avrassoglou S.A.
 Mr. Fotiadis has also been active as a business consultant and real estate developer.

 Mr. Fotiadis holds a degree in Economics from Technische Universitaet Berlin and in Business Administration from Freie Universitaet Berlin.